markhughes/MiddleTap/README.md

 1. Holding `⌘`, drag it away from the status bar until you see a :heavy_multiplication_x: (cross icon)
 2. Let it go

-> To recover the item, just open MiddleClick when it's already running
+> To recover the item, just open MiddleTap when it's already running

 ### Number of Fingers
 - Want to use 4, 5 or 2 fingers for middleclicking?
 No trouble.
 Even 10 is possible.